devgithubs/HIVE/tests.md

 The user sucessfully logs out of their account and session and flash message confirms.
 #### Result:
 Pass

+### Test Case 4 (A,B)

+#### Case:
+_I would like to edit my personal details._
+#### Procedure:
+* log in to an existing account
+* While on profile page locate the 'Edit profile button' on the left of the screen under the welcome message, and select.
+* In one or all the input fields, enter a new value and select 'update'.
+#### Expected outcome:
+The user sucessfully updates their account details.
+#### Actual Outcome:
+The user sucessfully updates their account details and flash message confirms.
+#### Result:
+Pass

 ## Testing Validators
 ## Testing Features